Momentum Magazine

 How does it work?
 Take me through a typical Sam Balto day.

-Starting a bike bus is pretty simple.
+Starting a bike bus is simple.
 It’s just a matter of finding another family and another group of people to ride with, creating a route map, setting a designated time, and then sharing it with the community.
 I found parents who were already biking with their kids to school and asked them if they were interested in volunteering.
-We have one person in the front, one person in the back and one person sort of in case something happens, so I can support those students.
+We have one person in the front, one person in the back and one person in case something happened.
 We just show up a little bit before the meeting time to go over some expectations: straight-line biking, looking out for people driving, don’t go in front of the person leading.
-Really, considering how many children we have riding, it’s been incredibly safe, I would say.
+Really, considering how many children we have riding, it’s been incredibly safe.

 Does everybody gathers in one place, and then bike to school, or there is a route and people join along the way?

-Some people who live close to the starting point meet there, and then other people just wait on the side of the road, and as we go by, they hop in and join.
+Some people who live close to the starting point meet there, and then other people just wait on the side of the road, and as we go by, they hop on and join.

 What do you see as the benefit for the kids beyond, obviously, exercise?